-Customer relationship marketing is a technique that is centred around client relationships and customer loyalty.
+Customer relationship marketing definition, or sometimes known as just relationship marketing or customer relationship management, is a technique that is centred around client relationships and customer loyalty.
 Utilising customer data and feedback, businesses develop strong bonds with their customers to gain their trust.

 Rather than focusing on quick-win sales, customer relationship marketing is a long game.
 It focuses on the development of an emotional relationship between customer and business.
 If a customer is invested into a business emotionally and feels that themselves or their business can’t function without it, they’re more likely to purchase.

 And not just a one-off either.
 They’re more likely to keep going back for more.
 Think about it, when you find a service that you can trust, do you bother looking elsewhere for the same product next time?
 The chances are that you don’t and you head back to the same business because you know you’re getting value for money and top service.